kingsd041/os_test/README.md

 ```

-* Initializing environment which you had been created with requirements.txt
+* Initializing environment which you have been created with requirements.txt

  ```angular2html
     pip install -r requirements.txt